k-kashapov/sortPoem/README.md

 # sortPoem
-Sorts a Poem by A. S. Pushkin lexicographically
+Sorts a Poem by W. Shakespeare lexicographically